populationgenomics/rare-disease/reanalysis/design_docs/README.md

 **Optional argument will strip out all family structure and renders as singletons.
 This is to prevent the Slivar stage from inferring family structure whilst flagging compound hets whilst we are focused on a Singleton-only analysis MVP

+## Process_seqr_metadata.py

+A temporary measure - Seqr assigns novel IDs to families and individuals when they are inserted into the application.
+It doesn't currently expose an endpoint which can be used to map sample IDs to Seqr IDs.
+Once there is a viable endpoint to obtain this data, this mapping will not be required

+We take a JSON dump of the Seqr internal sample mapping, and digest it into a simple CPG sample ID to Seqr Family ID map.

+This remains optional throughout the analysis, but if present will allow hyperlinks from individual categorised variants through to the variant page for the relevant family in Seqr

+## Query_panelapp.py

+PanelApp is a crowd-sourced Gene-Disease knowledge-base.
+We are basing this analysis specifically on the [Mendeliome Panel](https://panelapp.agha.umccr.org/panels/137/)

+This script queries for the latest version of the panel, and obtains all Green (High Confidence) genes, with their corresponding Mode Of Inheritance, Gene Symbol, etc.

+This data is written into the batch for downstream use as a JSON file

+**Optionally this script takes a date as an argument.
+The active panel version at that data will also be obtained, and the stored data will be augmented with differences between the latest version and this point in time (MOI change, or if the gene is newly Green since that date)

+## Hail_filter_and_classify.py

+A multi-step filtration and annotation process, using Hail Query in a PySpark cluster

+Probably deserves a separate readme

+## Slivar

+Uses [Slivar](https://github.com/brentp/slivar) to parse the categorised VCF and search for compound-heterozygous hits

+Slivar was chosen as a drop-in solution to run compound-heterozygous variant checks, respecting arbitrary family structures in a provided PED file.
+When we upgrade from Singletons to Families this can find phased comp-hets with no code changes required.

+Implementing Comp-Hets in Hail is currently beyond me, and custom code would require corresponding development and testing

+## Validate_classifications.py

+The big ol' bit